Smitsjoshi/agi-s-official/README.md

 # AGI-S

-AGI-S is a comprehensive, AI-powered web application built with Next.js, React, TypeScript, and Tailwind CSS.
-It leverages Genkit for its advanced AI capabilities.
+AGI-S is a comprehensive, AI-powered PWA

 ## Our Philosophy